qsnake/gpaw/doc/devel/svn.rst

 Take a look at this `SVN cheat sheet`_

-.. _SVN cheat sheet: attachment:svn-refcard.pdf
+.. _SVN cheat sheet: ../_static/svn-refcard.pdf

 Working with branches
 =====================